jenreiher/wtfiswednesdays/wtfiswtfiswednesdays.md

 5. Hangout and work on other projects, chat or ask questions.
 6. Contribute to the github repo with what you learned. (optional!)

+*One important principle of wtfiswednesdays*
+​_Never feel bad about knowing less about a topic than someone else. learn from what they know. someday you will do the same for them; endeavour to never make anyone else feel bad for knowing less about a topic than you do. share what you know. someday they will do the same for you._​

 ### How can I join?!
 Keep an eye out here for future dates & times.
 Always a Wednesday.
 Locations & times will change.